HEINEKEN Holding NV: Heineken Holding N.V. reports transactions under its current share buyback programme

 share buyback programme

-Heineken Holding N.V. publishes on a weekly basis, every Monday, an overview of the progress of the share buyback programe on its website: https://www.heinekenholding.com/investors/share-information/share-buyback-programme (https://www.heinekenholding.com/investors/share-information/share-buyback-programme)
+Heineken Holding N.V. publishes on a weekly basis, every Monday, an overview of the progress of the share buyback programme on its website: https://www.heinekenholding.com/investors/share-information/share-buyback-programme

 |Enquiries